-Investigative broadcast journalist, television presenter, documentary maker and speaker Paul Connolly specialising in covert filming and undercover work.
-He has risked life and limb to unmask some of Britain’s most dangerous criminals – and, in a world first, lived as an inmate in four of the toughest prisons on earth
+Paul Connolly is one of the UK most highly respected Investigative broadcast journalist and television presenters.
+A documentary maker and highly skilled speaker Paul specializes in covert filming and undercover work.
+He has risked life and limb to unmask some of Britain’s most dangerous criminals.
+Furthermore in a world first, Paul lived as an inmate in four of the toughest prisons on earth.

 To book Paul Connolly for your next event, contact us today.